Training ShapeMask on Cloud TPU (TF 2.x)

 (vm)$ sudo bash tpu/tools/datasets/download_and_preprocess_coco.sh ./data/dir/coco

-8. Copy the data to your Cloud Storage bucket
+8. Copy the data to your Cloud Storage bucket.

-(vm)$ gsutil -m cp ./data/dir/coco/*.tfrecord ${DATA_DIR}
+(vm)$ gcloud storage cp ./data/dir/coco/*.tfrecord ${DATA_DIR}

-(vm)$ gsutil cp ./data/dir/coco/raw-data/annotations/*.json ${DATA_DIR}
+(vm)$ gcloud storage cp ./data/dir/coco/raw-data/annotations/*.json ${DATA_DIR}

-Disconnect from the Compute Engine instance:
+9. Disconnect from the Compute Engine VM:

 (vm)$ exit